Hawker Siddeley Trident: Industry consolidation and selection

 Meanwhile, a rival airliner emerged, this time from Boeing in the United States, in the form of the 727, which also had a trijet configuration.
 Boeing had begun its studies into this sector of the market in 1956, and elected to launch its own trijet programme in 1959.
 Airco executives, who were at the time intensely exploring various alternatives and further partnerships with other aircraft companies, considered the possibility that Boeing might choose to drop the 727 project and instead co-manufacture the DH.121 in the USA; Lord Douglas was one of the proponents of this initiative.
-As a result, Airco invited a team of Boeing engineers and executives to Hatfield; (Boeing later permitted a return visit by de Havilland representatives to Seattle); however, Boeing revealed few details of their plans for the 727, while virtually all information on the DH.121 had been shared with Boeing, an openness that had allegedly "amazed" them.
+As a result, Airco invited a team of Boeing engineers and executives to Hatfield.
+Boeing later permitted a return visit by de Havilland representatives to Seattle, however the company revealed few details of their plans for the 727, while virtually all information on the DH.121 had been shared during the Hatfield visit, an openness that had allegedly "amazed" them.
 British commentators have tended to interpret this episode as involving the acquisition of sensitive proprietary data on the DH.121 by a direct competitor.
-Woods remarked that "de Havilland solemnly handed all its research over to its rivals...the crowning piece of stupidity".
+Woods remarked that "de Havilland solemnly handed all its research over to its rivals ... the crowning piece of stupidity".

 On 12 February 1958, the British government authorised BEA to commence contractual negotiations along with the issuing of a letter of intent for 24 aircraft.
 Accordingly, that same month, BEA announced that the DH.121 had come closest to its requirements and that it would proceed to order 24 with options on 12 more.
 A further six months were needed for the government to approve a formal BEA order for the DH.121; the government had favoured the Bristol 200 for industrial policy reasons.
 Reportedly, BEA had a considerable interest in the Caravelle itself, but this would have been a politically unacceptable choice.
 BEA also favoured de Havilland, and therefore the Trident submission, due to the firm's established experience with jet airliners with its prior development of the Comet.

 In April 1958, de Havilland firmed the general configuration of the DH.121 and established a development timetable, including a projected date for the type's maiden flight to be conducted during mid-1961.
 The company's market research department was forecasting that as many as 550 airliners in its category would be sold by 1965.
 Noting that a greater preference for the seating dimensions of what would become economy class was emerging amongst airlines, design alterations were made to adopt a slightly larger diameter fuselage to accommodate six-abreast seating, providing for a maximum configuration of 111 seats.
 According to Woods, this enlarged version of the DH.121 was "on the verge of building the right aeroplane for the market and the success of the Viscount looked like being repeated".